The DeWalt DXPW3425 is a gas-powered pressure washer offering a maximum water pressure of 3400 PSI and flow of 2.5 GPM. (Read full specs)

 - Safety: Safety of operation is enhanced by a trigger lock mechanism (which prevents accidental operation), a thermal relief valve (which helps to prevent internal pump damage) and a low oil protection.

-- Accessories: Besides the usual owner's manual (opens in a new tab) and documentation to get you promptly started, the DeWalt DXPW3425 comes with pressure hose, wand, spray gun, soap hose, oil and nozzle cleaner.
+- Accessories: Included with the DeWalt DXPW3425 are also the owner's manual (opens in a new tab) and some basic documentation to get you promptly started, along with several accessories, such as soap hose, pressure hose, wand, spray gun, oil and nozzle cleaner.

 - Emissions: The DeWalt DXPW3425 is EPA-approved and CARB-compliant.
-This means that this pressure washer can be bought and sold in each of the 50 states, including California.
+Thus, selling and purchasing this pressure washer is allowed in each of the 50 states, including California.

 The DeWalt DXPW3425's performance versus other pressure washers